- Q. What is Burning Man?

 - Q: Where is the rave this year?

-A: Burning Man is not a rave, and has not had a rave camp since 1996.
-While our ranks include many individuals from the electronic music community, they are not the majority.
+A: Black Rock City is not a rave.
+While the city is home to many individuals from the electronic music community, they are not the majority.
 Burning Man is an experiment in temporary community, and one that is radically all-inclusive.
 Yes, this includes ravers.